 Every site, whether basic, premium or secluded has a picnic table and fire ring and there is easy access to multiple bath houses.

-Artillery Ridge is the only campground in Gettysburg that offers overnight accommodations for horses.
+Of all of the campgrounds near Gettysburg PA, Artillery Ridge is the only one that offers overnight accommodations for horses.
 In addition to stalls, they have a warm-up riding arena and round pen, as well as open gate corrals.

 - Location: 610 Taneytown Road, Gettysburg, PA 17325